squidfunk/mkdocs-material/docs/blog/posts/insiders-now-free-for-everyone.md

 1. [Transforming Material for MkDocs]
 2. [Zensical – A modern static site generator built by the creators of Material for MkDocs]
-3. Material for MkDocs Insiders – Now free for everyone
+3. [Material for MkDocs Insiders – Now free for everyone]
-4. A path forward for our community <small>coming November 18, 2025</small>
+4. [Goodbye, GitHub Discussions]

   [Transforming Material for MkDocs]: transforming-material-for-mkdocs.md
   [Zensical – A modern static site generator built by the creators of Material for MkDocs]: zensical.md
+  [Material for MkDocs Insiders – Now free for everyone]: insiders-now-free-for-everyone.md
+  [Goodbye, GitHub Discussions]: goodbye-github-discussions.md

 ## Available features